 My Diagnosis

 The diagnosis process took about three months.
 I saw the specialist in June, and the colonoscopy was done in August.
 And the reason was financial.
 When the specialist requested funding from my medical insurance to do the colonoscopy, he said that I needed to pay in an amount of money that was a lot for me.
-I could not afford that because I was already paying medical insurance monthly.
-My plan was to do the colonoscopy in December of that year because I was hoping to get bonuses from work, and that is when I could afford it.
+I couldn't afford that because I was already paying medical insurance monthly.
+My plan was to do the colonoscopy in December of that year because I was hoping to get bonuses from work, and that's when I could afford it.
 But as God would have it, a friend of mine offered to pay that medical aid gap for me to be able to do the colonoscopy earlier, and that's when I was diagnosed.

 At first, I was in shock.
 I thought, “Me?
 Cancer?”
 It was never a thought, even when I was battling with abdominal problems, ulcers, IBS, and all of that.
 Cancer was not a thought.
 And it was not a thought because we don't speak much about colon cancer in our communities.
 I didn’t know much about colon cancer.
 I just knew it had something to do with the stomach.
 That's all I knew.